jrroosevelt/VS2PCG/VS2PCG_glossary.md

 While this character is in combat, enemy players can't play plot twists.

 # Counters
 There are various effects that result in adding a counter to your character.
 A counter is basically a marker that represents some sort of modification to your card.
-The most common type of counters are +1/+1 and -1/-1 counters, b
+The most common type of counters are +1/+1 and -1/-1 counters, but there are a few other types.
+For more information, see the specific types below:
+* +1/+1 and -1/-1 Counters
+* Vitality Counters
+* XP Counters
+* Wound Counters

 # Comet Fall